Symmetry, Thermodynamics and Topology in Active Matter: Thermodynamics of active matter

+Since all equilibrium systems satisfy the FDT, an observed departure in the absence of visible external forcing signals an underlying active process.
+This basic principle has been utilized to reveal nonequilibrium activity~\cite{mizuno2007nonequilibrium}.
+Often, deviations from the FDT are characterized by introducing a frequency-dependent effective temperature through the relation (cf.~Eq.~\eqref{eq:FDT}):

-One might suspect that this relation reveals frequencies (timescales) relevant to the nonequilibrium behavior.
+One might suspect that this relation reveals frequencies (timescales) relevant to the nonequilibrium behavior~\cite{Wang2016entropy,dadhichi2018origins}.
 There is, however, no general principle that allows us to use this quantity to investigate the underlying microscopic mechanism.
-Insight is usually gained in this context in conjunction with modeling~\cite{mizuno2007nonequilibrium,Levine2009,prost2009generalized,fakhri2014high}.
+Insight is usually gained in this context in conjunction with modeling~\cite{mizuno2007nonequilibrium,Levine2009,prost2009generalized,fakhri2014high}. \SR{Note that $T(\omega)$ can even be negative \cite{dinis2012fluctuation}.}

-In principle, frequency-dependent departures from the FDT contain information about how energy is dissipated in the system.
-The main disadvantage here is that to test the FDT both passive and active perturbation measurements are required.
-In many situations manipulating a system in a controlled manner, especially for a living process, can be challenging.
-More recently, a class of perturbations whose response verifies an equilibrium-like fluctuation-response equality has been identified~\cite{chun2021nonequilibrium,han2020statistical}.
-It will be interesting to explore whether these ideas can be used to extract linearized hydrodynamic transport equations around homogenous nonequilibrium steady-states.
+\nf{Thus, the development of new model-independent frameworks that can be used to identify the scales of energy dissipation is crucial for a mechanistic understanding of nonequilibrium processes in active matter systems.}

+\paragraph{\nf{Thermodynamic arrow of time.}} Nonequilibrium thermodynamics makes precise quantitative predictions about how time-reversal asymmetry and energy utilization (or dissipation) are manifested in nonequilibrium fluctuations ~\cite{seifert2012stochastic}.
+Some of this theory’s most prominent results are the fluctuation theorems, a collection of symmetries of the fluctuations of thermodynamic quantities such as the heat flow between a system and its environment. \nf{The fluctuation theorems have proven to be a very powerful tool to gain information from small systems where traditional thermodynamics \mcm{does not apply \cite{Liphardt1832}.} Whether these frameworks can be applied to multiscale, complex systems such as active matter to provide novel insight is yet unkown and an exciting direction~\cite{2019Pietzonka}.}

+A cornerstone of stochastic thermodynamics is a quantitative connection between physical energy dissipation and the statistical irreversibility (arrow of time) of the dynamics.